mcagriaktas/kafka-lab/README.md

 ## Repository Wiki:

 You can check all folder scenarios and version matrices in the wiki.
-Check it out: `https://github.com/mcagriaktas/kafka-lab/wiki`
+Check it out: [📘 Kafka-Lab Wiki](https://github.com/mcagriaktas/kafka-lab/wiki)

 ---